osmlab/atlas-checks/docs/checks/streetNameCheck.md

 # StreetNameCheck

 #### Description
 This check flags all the objects (Nodes, Ways and Relations) with "ss" or "ß" found in objects.
-In addition, it flags Relations with deprecated tags as seen on  [OSMOSE](https://osmose.openstreetmap.fr/en/errors?item=9009).

 #### Configurables
 All these variables are lists and correspond to each other with their indeces.
 For example, if you are looking to add a